 3) Signal to governments their willingness to invest in the low-carbon transition subject to stable policy frameworks and risk-adjusted returns.

 Certified Climate Bonds can be issued by a variety of different organisations seeking to finance or re-finance low-carbon developments.
 The focus for green bond Certification is the low carbon 'portfolio' or 'projects & assets' being financed by the green bond, rather than the entity which is issuing it, such as:

 - Equipment manufacturers

-If you are interested in having a bond certified as a Climate Bond or would like more detail on the steps involved, please contact us at firstname.lastname@example.org
+If you are interested in having a bond Certified or would like more detail on the steps involved, please contact directly: firstname.lastname@example.org